Bat Removal Keystone

 Bat Exclusion

-The best method of bat removal is to close off the entry point they are using to get into your house.
-This process is called exclusion.
-It is done by sealing all holes or openings that are bigger than an inch.
-Attics, chimneys, roofs are the most common entry points to bats.
+The best way of removing bats from your home is to seal off all possible entrances.
+This is called exclusion.
+This is accomplished by sealing any holes or openings larger than one inch.
+The most common entry points for bats include attics, chimneys, and roofs.
 You can allow bats to exit your home but not return.
-Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.
+Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 Removing Bats in the Attic